omarespejel/monero-starknet-atomic-swap/README.md

 **Next Steps for Full Functionality**:
 1. Implement account key loading and signing in `StarknetAccount`
-2. Complete Monero transaction serialization in `MoneroRpcClient`
+2. Complete Monero transaction serialization (or integrate with production wallet stack)
 3. Test end-to-end on Sepolia + stagenet

+**Note on Monero Integration**: The current implementation is a minimal demo.
+For production use, consider integrating with a proper Monero wallet library (e.g., monero-rs) that handles full CLSAG, key images, change outputs, and multi-output transactions.

 ## License